AGHenderson97/m10c-team-profile-generator/README.md

   ## Installation

-  To install the necessary dependencies and run the application, use the following commands:

-  \`\`\`
-  npm install
-  node app.js
-  \`\`\`
+To use this application, you will need to have Node.js installed on your computer.
+You can download and install Node.js from the official website: https://nodejs.org/en/download/

+Once you have Node.js installed, clone this repository to your local machine and navigate to the project directory in your terminal.
+Then,  run the following command to install the required dependencies: npm install

   ## Usage

-  After running the command above, follow the prompts to enter information about your application repository.
-Once you've completed all the prompts, a high-quality README.md file will be generated in the root directory of your project.
+To use the application, navigate to the project directory in your terminal and run the following command:
+You will be prompted to enter the name of your team, as well as information about each team member.
+Once you have entered all of the necessary information, the application will generate an HTML file that displays your team profile.
+This file will be saved in the 'output' directory.

   ## License

 This application is licensed under the MIT license.

   ## Contributing

 Contributions to this project are welcome!
 To contribute, please fork this repository and create a new pull request.

   ## Tests

-  To test the application, run the following command:
+To run the tests for this application, navigate to the project directory in your terminal and run the following command: npm run test

-  \`\`\`
-  npm test
-  \`\`\`

   ## Questions

 If you have any questions about the repository, open an issue or contact me directly at agh.pe.gatech@outlook.com.
 You can find more of my work at https://github.com/AGHenderson97.

 User Story:
 AS A manager